joe10111/Cappuccino-Chatter/README.md

 - **Coffee Enthusiast Community**: Connect with fellow coffee lovers and discuss various coffee-related topics.
 - **Messaging**: Send and receive messages within the platform.
 - **Profile Management**: Customize your profile, including profile picture and bio.

+## Usage
+1. Sign up for an account or log in if you already have one.
+2. Explore the coffee enthusiast community and engage in discussions.
+3. Send and receive messages with other users.
+4. Customize your profile to showcase your coffee passion with your favorite coffee.

 ## Screenshots
 ### Wire Frames